TheCatOfHs/sccop/README.md

 ![](images/BC3_log_3.png)

+The log file and corresponding data are stored in `/examples`.

 ## Data

-To reproduce our paper, you can download the corresponding datasets following the [instruction](data/material-data).
+We have applied SCCOP to systematic search of B-C-N system, and you can download the corresponding data from [BCN_data](XXX).

 ## Authors